dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/quickhowto.txt

     Fields that reference relationships display the defined related model representation (on this case __repr__() methos on Group Model), so by default these fields can't be ordered.
-    To be able to enable order by on list for relationship fields, you can (since 1.1.1) reference them using dotted notation.
-On this example would be 'group.name', you must explicitly define all the order columns also.
+    To enable order by on list for relationship fields, you can (since 1.1.1) reference them using dotted notation.
+On this example would be 'group.name'.